-MCLEAN INDEPENDENT SCHOOL DISTRICT SCHEDULE OF DISTRICT CONTRIBUTIONS FOR PENSIONS TEACHER RETIREMENT SYSTEM OF TEXAS FOR FISCAL YEAR 2018
+MCLEAN INDEPENDENT SCHOOL DISTRICT SCHEDULE OF DISTRICT'S CONTRIBUTIONS FOR PENSIONS TEACHER RETIREMENT SYSTEM OF TEXAS

+FOR FISCAL YEAR 2019

-2018 2017 2016 2015 Contractually Required Contribution \$ 31,910 \$ 34,065 \$ 36,234 \$ 29,963 Contribution in Relation to the Contractually Required Contribution (31,910) (34,065) (36,234) (29,963) Contribution Deficiency (Excess) \$ -0- \$ -0- \$ -0- \$ -0- District's Covered Payroll \$ 1,510,550 \$ 1,468,158 \$ 1,466,442 \$ 1,477,182 Contributions as a Percentage of Covered Payroll 2.11% 2.32% 2.47% 2.03%
+2019 2018 2017 Contractually Required Contribution \$ 33,371 \$ 31,910 \$ 34,065 Contribution in Relation to the Contractually Required Contribution (33,371) (31,910) (34,065) Contribution Deficiency (Excess) \$ - \$ - \$ District's Covered Payroll \$ 1,513,837 \$ 1,510,550 \$ 1,468,158 Contributions as a Percentage of Covered Payroll 2.20% 2.11% 2.32%

-Note: GASB 68, Paragraph 81 requires that the data in this schedule be presented as of the District's respective fiscal years as opposed to the time periods covered by the measurement dates ending August 31 of the preceding year.
+Note: GASB 68, Paragraph 81 requires that the data in this schedule be presented as of the District's respective fiscal years as opposed to the time periods covered by the measurement dates ending August 31 of the preceding years.

-Note: In accordance with GASB 68, Paragraph 138, only four years of data are presented this reporting period.
+Note: In accordance with GASB 68, Paragraph 138, the years of data presented this reporting period are those for which data is available.
 "The information for all periods for the 10-year schedules that are required to be presented as required supplementary information may not be available initially.
 In these cases, during the transition period, that information should be presented for as many years as are available.
 The schedules should not include information that is not measured in accordance with the requirements of this Statement."